Kitura/kitura.dev/en/guides/typesafehttpbasic.md

 1) Define the TypeSafeHTTPBasic Struct:

-At the bottom of `Application.swift`, Define a public struct called `MyBasicAuth` and set it to conforms to `TypeSafeHTTPBasic`:
+At the bottom of `Application.swift`, define a public struct called `MyBasicAuth` that conforms to the `TypeSafeHTTPBasic` protocol:
 ```swift
 public struct MyBasicAuth: TypeSafeHTTPBasic {